 2. Yogi Bear’s Jellystone Park RV Camp Resort of the Alabama Gulf Coast

 Yogi Bear’s Jellystone Park RV Camp Resort of the Alabama Gulf Coast is one of the best family campsites because of the wide range of activities available for all age groups.
 Each weekend from May to mid-September has its theme, like Yogi Bear’s birthday party, a foam party, and a chocolate weekend.
 No matter how often you come back, you and your children will have a unique experience.
 Reviewers give this family-friendly campground top marks because of its pool, beach, and playgrounds.

 Address: 12160 Wortel Road, Elberta, AL 36530

 Directions: From Elberta, head east on U.S. 98.
 Once you reach State Street, turn right.
-The campground will be a short distance on your left.
+The campground will be a short distance down on your left.